Cost of Laminate Countertops in 2024: Detailed Breakdown

 Removing Old Countertops

-If you need to remove your old kitchen countertops before installing your laminate, expect to add $500 to $800 to the total countertop installation cost for a pro to handle removal and disposal.
+If you need to remove your old kitchen countertops before installing your laminate, expect to add another $10 to $15 per square foot of countertop to be removed.
+For a 30 to 40 square-foot countertop, this means adding another $300 to $600 to the total countertop installation cost for a pro to handle removal and disposal.

 Edge Options